 There is, of course, no fail-proof plan for coping with all the possible challenges data analytics can face during complex or simultaneous NDA/MAA submission processes.
 But with careful planning, proactive approaches to risk mitigation and data analysis, and an absolute prioritization of quality, it is our belief at Veristat that data analysis needn’t be a bottleneck for any submission project.
 Instead, our approach to overcoming the many inherent challenges involved in complex submissions has enabled the data analysis team to create efficiencies, surpass deadlines and accommodate even drastic shifts in database locks to help ensure timely submissions.

-Read more about how to manage operationally complex submissions — as well as tips for data analysis and medical writing in these complicated projects — in our Insight Brief on the topic: “Successful Preparation Strategies for NDA/MAA Marketing Applications.”
+Read more about how to manage operationally complex submissions — as well as tips for data analysis and medical writing in these complicated projects — in our White Paper on the topic: “Successful Preparation Strategies for NDA/MAA Marketing Applications.”

 You can also read our advice for medical writing management during simultaneous submissions and navigating operationally complex submissions in our other blog posts.